 Hall of Fame goaltenders Harry Lumley and Terry Sawchuk both played for Detroit Red Wings, Boston Bruins, Toronto Maple Leafs, and New York Rangers.
 Although they played for many of the same teams, during the same era, they were rivals except for a brief time together with the Red Wings during the 1949-50 season.

 On Nov.
 21, 1953, Lumley recorded his 43rd career shutout in the Maple Leafs 1-0 win over the Rangers.
 He retired in 1960 with 71 total shutouts, 34 of them coming with Toronto.

-Exactly one year later, Sawchuk became the 11th goaltender in NHL history to record 50 career shutouts, in a 1-0 win at the Blackhawks.
-It was is second shutout of Chicago in the last 24 hours.
+One year later, Sawchuk became the 11th goaltender in NHL history to record 50 career shutouts in a 1-0 win at the Blackhawks.
+It was his second shutout of Chicago in the last 24 hours.